International Research Olympiad (IRO): IP Math & Physics Guide

 Pair it with our IP Physics tuition hub so your uncertainty calculations and experimental write-ups stay aligned with what IRO examiners and SEAB practical rubrics expect.

-Status: IRO official site (programme, eligibility, rules) checked 2025-11-30 — structure remains Opens (online), Semifinals (proposal), Finals (in-person); eligibility/fees/timeline not yet posted for the next cycle; last published rules unchanged.
+Status: IRO official site checked 2026-01-26 — structure remains Opens (online), Semifinals (proposal), Finals (in-person); eligibility/fees/timeline are cycle-specific, so always verify on the official pages before registering.

 1 What exactly is IRO?